-- All behaviour (positive or negative) is a reflection of a person's emotional state - Understand brain development and impact of stress and fear on behaviour - Children have different 'stress windows of tolerance' at different times - You can't always see the 'trigger' - Behaviours communicate a need - Scared children can do scary things - Don't take things personally - Negative behaviour mostly comes from an unconscious place - In times of stress children's thinking process is distorted and confused and short term memory is suppressed - Children who are dysregulated are unable to access the thinking part of their brain - Children without the strategies and skills need to manage their emotions need to be supported
+- All behaviour (positive or negative) is a reflection of a person's emotional state. - Understand brain development and biology and the impact of stress and fear on behaviour. - Children have different 'stress windows of tolerance' at different times. - You can't always see the 'trigger'. - Behaviours communicate a need. - Scared children can do scary things. - Don't take things personally. - Negative behaviour mostly comes from an unconscious place. - In times of stress children's thinking process is distorted and confused and short term memory is suppressed. - Children who are dysregulated are unable to access the thinking part of their brain - Children without the strategies and skills need to manage their emotions need to be supported.

-How we support the universal needs of all pupils: -
+How we support the universal needs of all pupils:

-- Use of natural consequences rather than 'punishments' - High Structure (Strong routines and boundaries) High Nurture - The use of PACE (Playfulness, Acceptance, Curiosity, Empathy) - Use wondering in order to explore the potential cause of the behaviour
+- Use of natural consequences rather than 'punishments'; - High Structure (strong routines and boundaries) with High Nurture; - The use of PACE (Playfulness, Acceptance, Curiosity, Empathy);

+- Use 'wondering' statements in order to explore the potential root of the behaviour:

-- Give children time, space and support when dysregulated BEFORE attempting to deal with the behaviour
+- Give children time, space and support when dysregulated BEFORE attempting to deal with the behaviour;

-- Engage children at an emotional level
+- Engage children at an emotional level;

-- Regulate our own emotions
+- Regulate our own emotions;

 - Time in, not time out?
-Using staff presence to help regulate
+Using staff proximity to help regulate and support sense of safety;

-- Naming need Empathetic Commentary
+- Naming need Empathetic Commentary;

-- Access to learning mentors/key staff
+- Access to learning mentors/ key staff;

-- Understand that any traumas in a child's life can impact on behaviour
+- Understand that any traumas in a child's life can impact on behaviour;

-- De-escalation strategies
+- De-escalation strategies.